 July 8, 2015

 Constipation is best described as bowel movements that are infrequent or difficult to pass.
 It commonly occurs when waste moves too slowly through the digestive system or is not adequately eliminated from the rectum.
 Lifestyle habits such as poor diet, lack of physical activity, poor fluid intake and medications all contribute to symptoms of constipation.
 When it comes to bowel function, what’s ‘normal’ varies widely from one person to another.
-However, regular frequency of bowel movements should be somewhere between three times a day to three times a week – anything less may be considered as chronic constipation.
+However, a regular frequency of bowel movements should be somewhere between three times a day to three times a week – anything less may be considered as chronic constipation.
 If constipation symptoms occur at least 25% of the time over a period of weeks or longer, it can become uncomfortable and problematic.

 Constipation is influenced not just by diet but the contraction pattern and regularity of colon evacuation that changes with many other factors.
 Some of these factors include: